List of current governors of all Indian states

-In the Republic of India, according to the Article 154 of Constitution of India, a governor is the constitutional head of each of the twenty-eight states.
-The governor is appointed by the president of India for a term of five years, and holds office at the president's pleasure.
+In the Republic of India, according to the Article 154 of the Constitution of the Republic of India, a governor is the constitutional head of each of the twenty-eight states.
+They rank 4th in the order of the presendence of India.
+The governor is appointed by the President of the Republic of India for a term of five years, and holds office at the president's pleasure.
+They also may not have the 5 years term and is seen very rarely.

 The governor is de jure head of the state government; all its executive actions are taken in the governor's name.
 However, the governor must act on the advice of the popularly elected council of ministers, headed by the chief minister, which thus holds de facto executive authority at the state-level.
+This situation is analogous to that of the President and the Prime Minister at the national level.
 The Constitution of India also empowers the governor to appoint or dismiss a ministry, recommend president's rule, or reserve bills for the president's assent.
-Over the years, the exercise of these discretionary powers have given rise to conflict between the elected chief minister and the union government–appointed governor.
+Acharya Devvrat, the Governor of Gujarat, is currently the longest-serving officeholder.
+The most recent governor to assume charge is Ashok Gajapathi Raju, the Governor of Goa.
+Two governors are currently holding additional charge of two different states.
+Ajay Kumar Bhalla, Governor of Manipur is holding the additional charge as Governor of Nagaland, while Acharya Devvrat, the Governor of Gujarat holds the additional charge as Governor of Maharashtra.

-Current governors of all Indian states
+List

 The following list consists of the list of the current governors of all the Indian states.